Program Director: Jennifer Moss Breen, Ph.D.

-The concept of leaders as stewards of an organization is emphasized during each course and promoted through practicum and research activities.
+The concept of leaders as stewards of an organization is emphasized during each course and promoted through research activities.
 Program faculty and students come from a variety of disciplines and professions, and as such, provide a rich interdisciplinary learning community for understanding the nature and role of interdisciplinary work in today's world.

 The mission is carried out and fulfilled by attention to the following programmatic themes.
 These themes describe the leaders the program strives to develop:

 - Leaders who experience, appreciate, and are prepared to pursue integrative learning in a collaborative community of practice.

 - Leaders who possess moral courage and skills to innovate, adapt, and act in a changing world, striving for a more just society.

 - Leaders who develop professionally through a process of formation using continual self-reflection.